-- 1. A new lease is granted in response to a DHCP REQUEST - 2.
+- 1. A new lease is granted in response to a REQUEST - 2.
 An existing lease is renewed but the FQDN associated with it has changed. - 3.
-An existing lease is released in response to a DHCP RELEASE kea-dhcp6 will generate a DDNS update request only if the DHCP REQUEST contains the FQDN option (code 39).
-By default kea-dhcp6 will respect the FQDN N and S flags specified by the client as shown in the following table:
+An existing lease is released in response to a RELEASE

 In the second case, lease renewal, two DDNS requests will be issued: one request to remove entries for the previous FQDN and a second request to add entries for the new FQDN.
 In the last case, a lease release, a single DDNS request to remove its entries will be made.
-The decision making involved when granting a new lease is more involved and is discussed next.

-Client Flags:N-S Client Intent Server Response Server Flags:N-S-O Kea Administrator Reference M Client wants to do forward anual Server generates 1-0-0 77 / 129 0.0 reverse updates reverse-only request 1-0-0 0-1 Server should do both Server generates request to 0-1-0 0-1 forward and reverse updates update both directions 0-1-0 1-0 Client wants no updates Server does not generate a 1-0-0 1-0 done request 1-0-0
+Client Flags:N-S Client Intent Server Response Server Flags:N-S-O 0-0 Client wants to do forward updates, server should do reverse updates Server generates reverse-only request 1-0-0 0-1 Server should do both forward and reverse updates Server generates request to update both directions 0-1-0 1-0 Client wants no updates done Server does not generate a request 1-0-0

-Table 8.3: Default FQDN Flag Behavior
+Table 9.3: Default FQDN Flag Behavior